Beruwala Barberyn Island (Crow Island) Lighthouse – බේරුවල ප්රදීපාගාරය

 Beruwela lighthouse is located on Barberyn Island on the southwest coast of Sri Lanka.
-An exciting 10-minute boat ride from the town of Beruwela transported me to Barberyn, a place removed from the hustle and bustle of people, cars and traffic.
+An exciting 10-minute boat ride from the town of Beruwela transports you to Barberyn, a place removed from the hustle and bustle of people, cars and traffic.
 The island is a slice of paradise nestled in the Indian Ocean.

-Three-quarters of Barberyn is covered with coconut trees, Plumeria flowers, mango and cashew trees, and the cooling shade of buffalo grass.
-Exotic birds, reptiles and insects roam the island and I felt an instant bonding with nature.
+Three-quarters of Barberyn Island is covered with coconut trees, Plumeria flowers, mango and cashew trees, and the cooling shade of buffalo grass.
+Exotic birds, reptiles and insects roam the island.
+The grand yellow lighthouse tower stands majestically at the edge of a 30-metre cliff.
+The lighthouse itself is 122 feet high and the light is visible for 19 miles.-0-

 The map above also shows other places of interest within a approximately 20 km radius of the current site.
 Click on any of the markers and the info box to take you to information of these sites